shibukuttan4/House_Price_Prediction/README.md

 ---

-**Note**: This README provides a high-level overview of the project.
-For in-depth details and code, refer to the Jupyter Notebook (`house_price_prediction.ipynb`) within this repository.
+**Note**: This README provides a high-level overview of the project.For in-depth details and code, refer to the Jupyter Notebook (`house_price_prediction.ipynb`) within this repository.
 ```

 3. Save the `README.md` file.